JohnxT10/obsidian-passage/README.md

 ---

-We hope you enjoyed exploring the depths of Obsidian Passage.
+We hope you enjoyed exploring the depths of Obsidian Passage 🎊.
-If you have feedback, suggestions, or just want to share your high score, feel free to reach out!
+If you have feedback, suggestions, or just want to share your high score, feel free to reach out! 📝